PHASE 1 OF 7

 The Pitcher

-Your project could cure cancer, but if you can't explain it in 60 seconds, you lose.
-The Pitcher translates engineering into impact — they know when to lead with the problem, when to show the demo, and how to handle the "so what?" question.
+Can't explain it in 60 seconds?
+You lose.
+The Pitcher translates engineering into impact: when to lead with the problem, when to show the demo, how to answer "so what?"

 Traits